BranchMetrics/android-branch-deep-linking-attribution/README.md

 | Key | Value
 | --- | ---
 | "$desktop_url" | Where to send the user on a desktop or laptop.
 By default it is the Branch-hosted text-me service
-| "$android_url" | The replacement URL for the Play Store to send the user if they don't have the app.
-Currently, Chrome does not support this override. _Only necessary if you want a mobile web splash_
+| "$android_url" | The replacement URL for the Play Store to send the user if they don't have the app. _Only necessary if you want a mobile web splash_
-| "$android_bypass_chrome_intent" | Pass in this key, with the value 1 or true to override the Chrome intent, and redirect 100% of the time to $android_url.
-Otherwise, on Chrome, it will either open the app or fall back to the Play Store
 | "$ios_url" | The replacement URL for the App Store to send the user if they don't have the app. _Only necessary if you want a mobile web splash_
 | "$ipad_url" | Same as above but for iPad Store
 | "$fire_url" | Same as above but for Amazon Fire Store